Applies to:

 When accessing cached data, the same security restrictions defined in Denodo of the user/role on a given database, view, columns and/or rows are taken into account.

 Custom Policies allow developers to provide their own access control rules.
 Similar concepts already exist in some systems such as Oracle (Virtual Private Database Policies).
-This feature would work as follows: developers can code their own custom access control policies and the administrator can assign them to one (or several) users/roles in a view in Denodo.
+This feature would work as follows: developers can code their own custom access control policies and the administrator can assign them to one (or several) users/roles in a view in Denodo (or to a whole database).

 Custom policies can also be used to implement Attribute Based Access Control (ABAC).